SHE celebrates Menstrual Hygiene Day every May 28th, and this year we held our biggest celebration yet.

 You have experience with website technology (WordPress experience is a plus), design tools (Canva or Adobe PageMaker), social tools (Hootsuite), and email marketing tools and resources (Mailchimp).

 For consideration, applicants must include:

-To apply, please email email@example.com and include your resume and a writing sample as attachments.
-The subject line should read: “Application: SHE Business Development Associate.”
+To apply, please email email@example.com and include your resume, cover letter, and writing sample as attachments.
+Your references should be in the body of the email.
+The subject line should read: “Application: Development Associate.”